Picture of Dr. Abimbola Oshin

 Veterinary Emergency Surgery

-While it would be nice to say that a surgical procedure is an emergency whenever a client says it is, and therefore, is emergency surgery, this is not so.
-There are accepted criteria for a situation warranting surgery in an emergency.
+Although it might be ideal to classify any surgical procedure as an emergency simply because a client believes it to be, this is not the case.
+There are accepted criteria for situations warranting emergency surgery.

 What is Veterinary Emergency Surgery?